fergusfergusfergus/eaglerxpreview/README.md

 ## Downloads
 You can download a complete ready to go ZIP file containing the compiled `assets.epk` and a HTML file showing a example of it working from the [Releases](https://github.com/wassuuuu/eaglerxpreview/releases) tab.

-But, if you want compile this for yourself, firstly get your widget.js and get your sprites.png, then make a new file and make the contents of the file: (contents from widget.js)+(4 null bytes `00 00 00 00`)+(contents from sprites.png), then finally compress that file with the `deflate-raw` algorithm, The final, compressed file is your `assets.epk`.
+But, if you want compile this for yourself, firstly get your widget.js and get your sprites.png, then make a new file and make the contents of the file: (contents from widget.js)+(4 null bytes `00 00 00 00`)+(contents from sprites.png), then finally compress that file with the `deflate-raw` algorithm, The final, compressed file is your `assets.bin`.

 ## Configuration
 ```javascript